-Describe Agencies, groups, organizations and others who participated in the process and describe the jurisdiction's consultations with housing, social service agencies and other entities
+Describe Agencies, groups, organizations, and others who participated in the process and describe the jurisdiction's consultations with housing, social service agencies and other entities

-Representative agencies, groups, and organization that were contacted during the year and specifically for the 2021 Annual Action Plan are shown in the table on the following pages.
-In addition to the agencies listed, others may have participated in public meetings or COC meetings.
+Representative agencies, groups, and organization that were contacted during the year and specifically for the 2022 Annual Action Plan are shown in the table on the following pages.
+In addition to the agencies listed, others may have participated in public meetings, CoC meetings or Office Hours.